Betsileo people: Culture

-The Betsileo are, like the majority of Madagascar's population, largely a mix of Bantu African and Austronesian descent, although some sources claim that the Betsileo are primarily of Austronesian descent.
-However, their appearance resembles closer to Bantu populations than Austronesian.
-Traditionally they claim a common heritage with the Antemoro from the east coast and the Bara from further south.
+The Betsileo are, like the majority of Madagascar's population, a mix of Bantu African and Austronesian descent.
+They have a more pronounced Bantu phenotype than the Merinas, but a more pronounced Austronesian phenotype than the Malagasy coastal ethnic groups.

+Traditionally, they claim a common heritage with the Antemoro from the east coast and the Bara from further south.
 They traditionally lived in huts made of vegetable fiber, reserving wooden huts for the nobles, per Malagasy architectural norms.
 Both were often adorned with decorative motifs or even the horns of zebu.
 Nowadays mud and brick houses are more common.

 The Betsileo region of Fianarantsoa is characterized by hills and valleys with rice paddies carved into the sides of them in elaborate terracing systems, in a style reminiscent of those in Southeast Asia.
 The Betsileo diet almost invariably consists of rice accompanied with livestock such as beef, chicken, or duck and secondary crops like cassava, beans and other farm vegetables.
 Cattle raising is also important, though not as significant as in neighboring groups like the Bara.
 The people are excellent woodcarvers and are known for their large wooden sculptures.

 Despite the prevalence of Christianity, the role of diviners, astrologists and witch doctors in Betsileo society is also still significant.
 Witch doctors are believed to be able to manipulate magic as well as converse with ancestors, and can be consulted for reasons ranging from health issues to poisoning.
 Astrologists and diviners are consulted to set dates for ceremonies or read people’s futures.